There are 3 EV charging station types commonly used. Each has pros and cons when it comes to charging electric vehicles.

 - Higher charging cost than Level 1 and Level 2 chargers

-- Repeated use of Level 3 chargers can lead to increased battery degradation, due to increased heat generated in the battery
+- Frequent use of Level 3 chargers can lead to increased battery degradation due to the extra heat generated

-Important Note: DC fast chargers can charge your battery to 80% in about 30 to 60 minutes.
-But after reaching 80% charge, switch to a Level 2 charger if possible.
-The last 20% of charging with a Level 3 charger is not significantly faster than using a Level 2 charger, but it’s more expensive.
+Important Note: DC fast chargers can get your battery up to 80% in about 30 to 60 minutes.
+But once you hit 80%, switch to a Level 2 charger if you can.
+The last 20% of charging with a Level 3 charger isn’t much faster than using a Level 2 charger, but it’ll cost you more.

 Conclusion

-Each type of EV charging station has its own set of advantages and disadvantages.
-You need to find what works best for you and your needs.
+Each type of EV charging station has its own set of pros and cons.
+You gotta find what works best for you and your lifestyle.

-On one day you may be content with slow charging for a short commute.
-But the next day, you may need a quick full charge for a long-distance trip.
+One day, you might be cool with slow charging for a short commute.
+But the next day, you might need a quick full charge for a long-distance adventure.

-Which of the EV charging station types do you use at home and/or at your workplace?
-Do you have any complaints about the EV charging station types you use?
+Which EV charging station types do you use at home or work?
+Got any gripes about the ones you’re using?